JayanthShreekumar/image-colorization/README.md

 The dataset is a small one with 3600 training images, 618 validation images, and 64 testing images.

-Each Model folder has 2 files:
+Each Model folder has 2 files: \
-    model.py which contains the model definition
+    model.py which contains the model definition \
-    train.py which contains the training loop
+    train.py which contains the training loop \

+The main.py file takes in arguments from script.sh and creates and trains the chosen model accordingly.\
+environment.yml contains the packages needed to run the experiments using Anaconda.
+All experiments were tested in python 3.12.\

+The runs are recorded for comparison using wandb.
+An account is needed to monitor the dashboard online: https://docs.wandb.ai/models/quickstart#python.\

+METRICS USED: Structural similarity index measure (SSIM), Learned Perceptual Image Patch Similarity (LPIPS), ​Delta E in Lab space (ΔE)​.\

+TODO: Train diffusion models and evaluate them thoroughly.